articles Ratings /ratings/en/research/articles/230727-analytical-approach-second-party-opinions-use-of-proceeds-12775313 content esgSubNav

 D. Management of proceeds

 Our management of proceeds analysis considers whether the financing's documentation is aligned with the relevant Principles on how the proceeds will be managed over time.
-We focus on how clear the issuer's commitment is to ensuring that the funds raised will remain dedicated to eligible sustainability projects throughout the life of the financing.
+We focus on how clear the issuer's commitment is to ensure that the funds raised will remain dedicated to eligible sustainability projects throughout the life of the financing.

 E. Reporting